Colonisation of Africa: Achille Mbembe

-Achille Mbembe is a Cameroonian historian, political theorist, and philosopher who has written and theorized extensively on life in the colony and postcolony.
+Achille Mbembe is a Cameroonian historian, political theorist, and philosopher who has written and theorised extensively on life in the colony and postcolony.
 His 2000 book On the Postcolony critically examines postcolonial life in Africa and is an important work within the field of postcolonialism.
 It is through this examination of the postcolony that Mbembe reveals the modes through which power was exerted in colonial Africa.
 He reminds the reader that colonial powers demanded use of African bodies in particularly violent ways for the purpose of labor as well as the shaping of subservient colonised identities.

 By comparing power in the colony and postcolony, Mbembe demonstrates that violence in the colony was exerted on African bodies largely for labor and submission.
 European colonial powers sought natural resources in African colonies and needed the requisite labor force to extract them and simultaneously build the colonial city around these industries.
 Because Europeans viewed native bodies as degenerate and in need of taming, violence was necessary to create a submissive laborer.
 Colonisers viewed this violence as necessary and good because it shaped the African into a productive worker.
-They had the simultaneous goals of utilizing the raw labor and shaping the identity and character of the African.
+They had the simultaneous goals of utilising the raw labor and shaping the identity and character of the African.
 By beating into the African a docile nature, colonisers ultimately shaped and enforced the way Africans could move through colonial spaces.
 The African’s day-to-day life then became a show of submission done through exercises like public works projects and military conscription.

 Mbembe contrasts colonial violence with that of the postcolony.
 Mbembe demonstrates that violence in the postcolony is cruder and more generally for the purpose of demonstrating raw power.
-Expressions of excess and exaggeration characterize this violence.
-Mbembe's theorization of violence in the colony illuminates the unequal relationship between the coloniser and colonised and reminds us of the violence inflicted on African bodies throughout the process of colonisation.
+Expressions of excess and exaggeration characterise this violence.
+Mbembe's theorisation of violence in the colony illuminates the unequal relationship between the coloniser and colonised and reminds us of the violence inflicted on African bodies throughout the process of colonisation.
 It cannot be understood nor should be taught without the context of this violence.